 1. Don’t be afraid to go all out and choose colors you’d usually steer clear of in the winter months.
 We would suggest trying coral for blue eyes, silver for grey eyes, purple for green eyes, and pink for brown eyes.

 2. Apply the shadow all over the lid and below making sure to blend out the edges.

-3. Finish off this bold look by curling your lashes and adding a little black mascara to your top and bottom lashes to amplify the brightness of your chosen colour.
+3. Finish off this bold look by curling your lashes and adding a little black mascara to your top and bottom lashes to amplify the brightness of your chosen color.

-1. Once you’ve chosen your dark eyeshadow colour and primed your eyes, select an additional colour that is a shade lighter.
+1. Once you’ve chosen your dark eyeshadow color and primed your eyes, select an additional color that is a shade lighter.
 For example if you’re going for black, select a dark brown.